 Experience

-Grant vigorously defends his clients and regularly handles highly sophisticated government investigations and high-profile litigation for individuals including executives and board members for leading financial institutions and public companies, DAOs and foundations, and various other private and public companies across industries such as blockchain, cryptocurrencies, healthcare, technology and finance.
+Grant vigorously defends his clients and regularly handles highly sophisticated government investigations and high-profile litigation for individuals including executives and board members for leading financial institutions and digital asset institutions and public companies and various other private and public companies across industries such as blockchain, cryptocurrencies, healthcare, technology and finance.
 His track record of success includes two federal criminal jury trial wins for his clients as well as being called upon to represent clients in novel legal issues.

 Representative Matters